 We all know how sleep is good for health and many of us try to get more and more sleep with our hectic life schedule.
 But does sleeping more can really improve male fertility?
-Answer is, sleeping too much or too little can adversely affect the sperm count.
-According to Boston University School of Public Health researcher, at least 8 hours of sleep is essential requirement to maintain healthy sperm count.
+The answer is, sleeping too much or too little can adversely affect the sperm count.
+(1) According to the Boston University School of Public Health researcher, at least 8 hours of sleep is an essential requirement to maintain a healthy sperm count.
 Men who sleep less than 6 hours or more than 9 hours has 42% chances of low sperm count and male infertility.
 So, 7 to 8 hours of sleep seems the best duration.
+(2)

 Male Fertility Factors

-The other factors on which male reproductive capacity depends apart from other factors depends on his ability to:
+The other factors on which male reproductive capacity depends apart from other factors depends on his ability to (3):

 2- Erection for ejaculating the seminal fluid so that it can reach the ovum.

-The researchers then analysed 980 men sleeping habits for understanding the bedtime and sleep duration and how these two factors affect male infertility.
+The researchers then analyzed 980 men sleeping habits for understanding bedtime and sleep duration and how these two factors affect male infertility.

 What is Anti-sperm Antibody?

 1- Immune system produces a protein called anti-sperm antibody, which can destroy healthy sperm.
 (4)

 2- It blocs the seminal fluid's movement and prevent it from reaching the egg thus, stopping fertilization.